 - Fourth, add “load”.
 Your VPs and Directors of Sales and sales ops leaders are cost centers here.
 Assume 1 sales manager for each 8 sales professionals.

-If you want to add say $10m in net new revenue next year, and your deals are say $25k in ACV each, and a $600k quota is reasonable:
+So… If you want to add, say, $10m in net new revenue in the next 12 months, and your deals are, say, $25k in ACV each, and a $600k quota is reasonable:

 You’ll need at least: